 Your grandfather worked on the IBM team that programmed the first computer-generated song.
 Your dad (Nick Abson) ran a recording studio and became a renewable energy entrepreneur in the 90s.
 It seems the natural process for you was to become a pioneer of organic electronic music.
 How did this awareness of your role in combining ecology and arts develop and evolve during the years, and what came first?

 When my dad got into fuel cells, or as I like to call ‘Moon Cells’, I had little idea about what he was doing as he was in the UK and I was in LA.
-I was about 15 years old, playing the piano quite a lot and stressing out that if I didn’t help do something about what was going on on the planet, there wouldn’t be one to play music in.
-I wouldn’t be able to play the piano – no air to breathe!
-I also was extremely upset (as I still am) about habitat loss and the suffering of innocent creatures.
-So I took my GED that year, which gets you out of US high school early, went back to the UK and the following year, started studying environmental science and economics.
+I was about 15 years old, playing the piano quite a lot and stressing out that if I didn’t help do something about what was happening on the planet, there wouldn’t be one to play music in.

 You give plants a sound, a voice which otherwise would remain inaudible– technically, these sounds are the product of the bio emissions from plants living in geographical landscapes that are then processed through your programming.
 How does it work, and how much of your subjective and conscious choices lie in the final result?

 I call the process “aesthetic sonification”; it involves the process of taking data and turning it into sound, but in a way that incorporates qualities that make that sound relatively ‘pleasing’ whilst still being informative.